MicrosoftWord12/discord-bot-generator/README.md

 - Honestly I do not know but from what I can tell I don't have many
 - Bug with the command execution
   - I hard coded '-' in [FILE](lib/templates/executor/message.js) which was the command prefix (LINE 12)
+- Majour bug, I don't know why but the files are not being loaded: EventHandler, CommandHandler struggles to load

 ##### Requirements